linux-integrity/ima-doc/ima-configuration.rst

 This boolean affects measurement behavior.
 In detail, there are three
 factors:

 #.
-IMA status booleans, which indicate that the file has been open
+IMA status booleans, which indicate that the file has been opened
    for change since the last IMA measurement
 #.
 The IMA hash table, which tracks files already measured
 #.
 This kernel configuration flag CONFIG_IMA_DISABLE_HTABLE